WindowsCraft76/mini-cube/README.md

 - Icon
 - Modernize interface

-### Warning:
+### Disclaimer:
-I created this launcher for testing purposes for modders, creators, etc.
+I created this launcher for testing purposes for modders and creators.
+I am not responsible for any misuse of this launcher!